 - During the Final Battle with the Hero Killer Multiversal Conqueror or Omnicidal Maniac, The Hero is dealt a death blow.
 As Big Bad gloats over his Worthy Opponent's corpse, our hero comes back strong, Better than new, taking a level in badass often with new powers he didn't have before.

 - In a few cases, The Hero may be made better than new by way of external medical or technological intervention involving Applied Phlebotinum, Artificial Limbs or an all-out Emergency Transformation.
 Such ministrations may lead to our hero becoming a Super-Soldier or just a louder, more badass fighter.

 - Applied to the Villain: This trope is morality-neutral and can be applied to Big Bad just as easily.

 - Sometimes the Evil Overlord has been given a good whack that seemed impossible to survive but it turns out he's Not Quite Dead.
 In a few instances, external forces decide they can rebuild him and he shows up again later better than new, often with a cybernetic red right hand.

 - Taken to an extreme common in anime and video games, once the hero administers his ass kicking, beating Big Bad to within an inch of his life, Big Bad may reveal a more powerful form (AKA, One-Winged Angel), sprouting extra mouths, heads, limbs or Spikes of Villainy and taking a level in badass, despite having been critically injured moments before.

-- In video games, Big Bad may simply decide to Turn Red, becoming Bigger Bad, getting their own diabolical Level Up Fill Up and new abilities.
+- In video games, Big Bad may simply decide to Turn Red, becoming the Greater Scope Villain, getting their own diabolical Level Up Fill Up and new abilities.